Super Stay at Taastrup Park Hotel

 Amalienborg is famous for its royal guard, known as The Royal Life Guard.
 Every day, you can watch the changing of the guards as they march from their barracks by Rosenborg Castle through the streets of Copenhagen to Amalienborg, often accompanied by music.
 The changing of the guard takes place at noon.

-Amalienborg is made up of four identical buildings.
+Encircling the palace square, where the 1771 statue of King Frederik V stands, Amalienborg is composed of four architecturally identical buildings.
 These are Christian VII's Palace (also known as Moltke's Palace, used as a guest residence), Frederik VIII's Palace (also known as Brockdorff's Palace, home of His Majesty King Frederik X, Her Majesty Queen Mary, and their children), Christian IX's Palace (also known as Schack's Palace, home of Queen Margrethe II) and Christian VIII's Palace (also known as Levetzau's Palace, used as a guest palace for Prince Joachim and Princess Benedikte).
 It's in this building you'll find Amalienborg Museum.

 A visit to Amalienborg Museum gives you access to the private interiors of the most recent kings and queens along with an exhibit on the monarchy today with its many traditions.
 It's a behind-the-scenes trip sure to delight any royal fans.